 Domestic violence charges under PC 273.5 involve corporal injury to a spouse, cohabitant, or intimate partner.
-Any person who willfully inflicts corporal injury resulting in a traumatic condition upon certain victims can be found guilty of domestic violence.
+Any person who willfully inflict corporal injury resulting in a traumatic condition upon certain victims can be found guilty of domestic violence.

 Under California law, domestic violence under PC 273.5 can be charged as either a felony or a misdemeanor.
-A felony conviction can carry up to four years state prison, and a fine of up to $6,000.
+A felony conviction can carry up to four years in state prison, and a fine of up to $6,000.
 A misdemeanor conviction can carry up to one year in county jail, and a fine of up to $6,000.

 If you have a prior conviction within 7 years under Pen C §273.5 or other specified offenses, you will be subject to imprisonment in a county jail for not more than 1 year, or by imprisonment in state prison for 2, 4, or 5 years, or by both imprisonment and a fine of up to $10,000.

-Similarly, if you have a prior conviction within 7 years for battery under Pen C §243(e), you will be subject to to imprisonment in a county jail for not more than 1 year, or by imprisonment in state prison for 2, 3, or 4 years, or by a fine of up to $10,000, or by both that imprisonment and fine.
+Similarly, if you have a prior conviction within 7 years for battery under Pen C §243(e), you will be subject to imprisonment in a county jail for not more than 1 year, or by imprisonment in state prison for 2, 3, or 4 years, or by a fine of up to $10,000, or by both that imprisonment and fine.

 Please note that a conviction of PC 273.5 as either a felony or misdemeanor is generally considered a crime of “moral turpitude.”
 If convicted, a defendant who is not a U.S. citizen can suffer drastic immigration consequences, including deportation.
 This applies even if the individual has no prior criminal history.

-If probation is granted, you may still be required to serve some jail time, and may be subjected to a minimum probationary period of 3 years; a criminal court protective order to protect the victim from acts of violence, threats, stalking, harassment, sexual abuse; stay-away conditions; court payments; completion of a minimum 52-week batterer's program; counseling; community service; payment to the victim; and other conditions of probation.
+If probation is granted, you may still be required to serve some jail time, and maybe subjected to a minimum probationary period of 3 years; a criminal court protective order to protect the victim from acts of violence, threats, stalking, harassment, sexual abuse; stay-away conditions; court payments; completion of a minimum 52-week batterer’s program; counseling; community service; payment to the victim; and other conditions of probation.
 PC 1203.097.